 - New York will increase the state minimum wage from $8.75 to $9 effective December 31, 2015.

-- New York will also increased tipped employees to receive minimum wage of $7.50 per hour.
-Previously, food service employee received a minimum wage of $5, service employees received a minimum wage of $5,65, and service employees in rest hotels received a minimum rate of $4.90.
+- New York will also increase tipped employees to receive a minimum wage of $7.50 per hour.
+Previously, food service employees received a minimum wage of $5, service employees received a minimum wage of $5,65, and service employees in rest hotels received a minimum rate of $4.90.
 All classes of tipped employees have now been consolidated into one class.